act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 ---
 id: 7d6734
-name: `svg` element with explicit role has accessible name
+name: '`svg` element with explicit role has accessible name'
 rule_type: atomic
 description: |
   This rule checks that each SVG image element that is explicitly included in the accessibility tree has an accessible name.
 accessibility_requirements:
   wcag20:1.1.1: # Non-Text Content (A)
     forConformance: true